linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/Case Study of JP Morgan.md

 Source: JP Morgan Annual report

-# Lessons to be drawn from this case study:
+## Lessons to be drawn from this case study:

 These losses may have harmed JP Morgan's reputation, but have never threatened its existence.
-Ironically, the "London whale" episode has affected the wider banking industry more than JP Morgan itself and gave ammunitions to supporters of the separation of banking activities and strengthening of the Volcker rule to reopen the debates.
+Ironically, the "London whale" episode has affected the wider banking industry more than JP Morgan itself and gave ammunition to supporters of the separation of banking activities and strengthening of the Volcker rule to reopen debates.
 Having traders deciding on the right model to value the risk, converting a department in charge of investing excess deposits and failing to report losses accurately are very severe shortcomings and a reminder that risk remains present in even the strongest banks.

 Appendix - Conclusion from the task force: